maikvandergaag/msft-extensions/azuredevops/powerbiactions/readme.md

-Power BI Actions is a Build and Release Task for Azure Pipelines.
+BI Reporting Actions is a Build and Release Task for Azure Pipelines.
 With this tasks a couple of actions can be performed against PowerBI.com

 Actions that can be performed with this extension are:
 * Upload Power BI dashboard (pbix file).